witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - Open the sidebar on the main dashboard and click on "Schedules".
 - Here, you will be able to view all created schedules.
 - On each row, there is a button with a bin.
 Click on this button in order to delete a schedule.
 You will be asked to confirm your deletion: click yes (or cancel if you do not want to).
+- Beside that button, is a another button to edit your schedule details.
+If you click on this button, you will find a popup.
+Edit the information that you would like to and click "Update".
+ELse you can click "Close".
 - Beneath the table is a button which says "Add a Schedule".
 Clicking this button will take you to a new page with a form.
 - Type in your name, the course of the schedule and the venue where it will be held.
 Select a day from the drop-down.
 You can use the clocks under "Time" to choose a time or input your own time directly.
 You can click the calendar to choose a date or input your own date.
 - Then if your schedule is one that recurs weekly, click "yes" on the Recurring dropdown.
 This will casue another Date picker to appear.
 Here you must choose the date that your last schedule will be held on.
 Otherwise, if your schedule is only for one day, choose "no".
 - Once the form is fully filled out, you can click the "Submit" button to add your new schedule.

 ### Maintenance